Think you might make a great personal trainer?

-Some people love fitness and those that don’t like it much hire a personal trainer.
+Some people love fitness and those that don’t like it much might hire a personal trainer.
 If you’ve got the natural drive to work out or have found deep reasoning to stay in shape then chances are you don’t need a fitness coach.
 But, perhaps you could be one?
-There are several signs that indicate that even you would make a great personal trainer.
+Several signs indicate that you should become a personal trainer, and maybe even make a great one.

 Personal Training is a career that many people think of as more than just a job.
 They consider it to be a way of life.
 Truth be told, being a personal trainer is a lot of hard work and not everyone is cut out for it.
 It requires a commitment to learning and earnestness to help others change their lives.
 So, before you take the leap, take a look in the mirror.
 Not at your biceps, but at who you are.